jamiedidthis/field-notes/_books/The Dawn of Everything.md

 category: books
 title: "The Dawn of Everything"
 subtitle: "A New History of Humanity"
+author: "David Graeber"
-author: "David Graeber and David Wengrow"
+coauthor: "David Wengrow"
 publisher: "Farrar, Straus and Giroux"
 publish: 2021-11-09
 total: 692